Onion (Allium cepa L.) is widely used around the world as a food product and has also been used for medicinal applications.

 Most of the available research has focused on scar prevention, but the results are mixed in this area.
-Onion has been used in the treatment of diabetes and alopecia areata (hair loss).
+Onion has been used in the treatment of diabetes, cancer, heart disease, and alopecia areata (hair loss).

 As onion is a commonly consumed food, it is considered likely safe in smaller amounts, although there are reports of skin rash and gastrointestinal problems in sensitive individuals.

 Allicepin, allicin, alliin, Allium cepa, Allium cepa L., allium vegetables, allylsulfides, apigenin, anthocyanins, botanicals, caffeic acid, cinnamic acids, cycloalliin, cysteine, diallyl disulfide, dipropyl disulfide, green onion, isoquercetin, isorhamnetin, kaempferol, L-cysteine sulfoxide, lignans, Liliaceae (family), luteolin, myricetin, onion extract, onion juice, onion powder, onion vinegar, organosulfur compounds, p-hydroxybenzoic acid, phytoestrogens, pickling onions, protocatechuic acid, quercetin, quercetin diglucoside, quercetin monoglucoside, red onion, rutin, S-alk(en)yl cysteine sulfoxides, S-allylcysteine, selenium, Spring Sweet, Sweet Imperial, syn-propanethial-S-oxide, taxifolin, Texas Grano 438, thiosulfinates (allyl methyl trisulfide, diallyl sulfide), Ultra Hybrid, vanillic acid, Vidalia onions, Walla Walla, white onion.

 Note: Onion (Allium cepa) should not be confused with plants of the Zigadenus species.